go-spatial/tegola-docs/content/documentation/cache-seeding-and-purging.md

 ### cache [seed|purge] tile-name

 The `tile-name` command and `format` flag are used to specify tiles according to the slippy tile scheme.
-The `tile-name` command takes in the tile decribed by the format.
+The `tile-name` command takes in the tile described by the format.

 ##### Flags